haktan313/NavigationMesh_withPathfinding/README.md

-# Navigatio Mmesh System With Pathfinding
+# Navigation Mesh System With Pathfinding

 This is the first step of my custom **Navigation Mesh** system, which also includes a **Pathfinding algorithm**.
 For now, it doesn’t have **heightfields**, but my next goal is to implement it.
 <img width="2548" height="1387" alt="bothpath" src="https://github.com/user-attachments/assets/8a39fe28-766e-4ef3-872b-8a5ad703af32" />